Meet the team!

 Sue Wightman - Musical Director

-Sue’s musical career began early with the recorder moving onto the violin, viola, piano and voice.
-Throughout her life she has played, sung and directed many shows from Gilbert & Sullivan to Mozart and everything in between.
-Her favourite on-stage roles included: Anita in ‘West Side Story’, Nellie in ‘South Pacific’, Dolly in ‘Hello Dolly’, Cherubino in ‘The Marriage of Figaro’, Dido in ‘Dido and Aeneas’, Ida in the first amateur production of ‘Honk!’, and many of the G & S mezzo soprano roles.
-As Musical Director she has waved her baton for numerous groups and productions include Oliver, Annie, Oklahoma, Merry England, Kiss Me Kate, High Society, Hairspray and G&S favourites and as Stage Director The Merry Widow, Fiddler on the Roof, Guys and Dolls, My Fair Lady, West Side Story, Cabaret, Oliver! and Wizard of Oz.
+Sue’s musical career began early with the recorder, then onto the violin, viola, piano and voice.
+Throughout her life she has played, sung and been involved with a number of stage productions from Gilbert & Sullivan to Mozart, and everything in between.
+Her favourite on-stage roles include Anita in West Side Story, Nellie in South Pacific, Dolly in Hello Dolly, Ida in the first amateur production of Honk!, and many of the G&S mezzo soprano roles.

 .